-New picnic pavilion strategically located within close distance to the playground and with views of the field
+New picnic pavilion strategically located within close distance to the playground and with views of the field.
+Electricity and grills offer park visitors opportunities for picnics and small events.

 B. Rain Garden:

 Linear rain garden collects runoff from surrounding pervious surfaces while acting as a central visual feature